Ghulam Ishaq Khan: Defence Secretary (1975–77)

 In 1975, Prime Minister Bhutto transferred him from Governor of the State Bank to the Ministry of Defence as Defence Secretary.
 It was a fortuitous move in that it brought him into close contact with the Pakistani military establishment and enabled him to closely manage the nuclear weapons program.
 Though an unusual assignment for a financial expert, this appointment made him a powerful bureaucrat in the country.
 During that time, Khan became closer to General Zia-ul-Haq and had later coveted for General Zia-ul-Haq's appointment as the chief of army staff.

 As Defence Secretary, he helped manage Pakistan's atomic bomb project and had been directly associated with the program.
-Khan was a vehement support of the program and saw it as a "national priory".
+Khan was a vehement supporter of the program and saw it as a "national priority".
 He backed the advocacy of theorist Abdul Qadeer Khan and helped establishing the Engineering Research Laboratories in Kahuta.
 He headed the Uranium Coordination Board (UCB) which consisted of AGN Kazi, Munir Ahmad and Agha Shahi.
 Khan recommended S A Nawab for the Hilal-i-Imtiaz medal in recognition of Nawab's work in establishing Khan Research Laboratories.
 Later, in the 1980s Khan helped consolidate the efforts at ERL under Lt.
 Gen. Zahid Ali Akbar as its first military director.
 He approved the survey by field officer, Brigadier Akbar in 1976.
 Khan also helped secure the funds for the ERL and lobbying for General Akbar's promotion as the Engineer-in-Chief in 1980.
 Khan cemented close relations with Dr. Abdul Qadeer Khan and Munir Ahmad Khan, and remained Qadeer Khan's staunch loyal.

-His involvement and support earned him the nickname "Mr Nuke" by the U.S. diplomats, while the new media dubbed him as "Baba Atom Bomb ".
+His involvement and support earned him the nickname "Mr Nuke" by the U.S. diplomats, while the new media dubbed him as "Baba Atom Bomb".
 On the contrary, Khan did not have the directorial role in the atomic bomb program until Munir Ahmad Khan retired.
 However, he maintained complete logistic and operational control over ERL project from the time of its inception using Major General S A Nawab who reported to Ghulam Ishaq at the Ministry of Defence.
 After Munir Ahmad Khan took retirement from Pakistan Atomic Energy Commission (PAEC), President Ghulam Ishaq Khan eventually consolidated the entire program under the civic-military control, and supervised the classified projects of the program.